KubenKoder/Arduino/Egna exempel/Rover/readme.md

 *How to connect to the Bluetooth board in windows*

 * IMPORTANT!
-Close all Serial monitor windows
+First close all Arduino Serial monitor windows (the ones there you type the steering commands in.)

 * ![](img/bluetooth1.PNG)
 * ![](img/bluetooth2.PNG)
 * ![](img/bluetooth3.PNG)
 * ![](img/bluetooth4.PNG)
+* If you can't find it.
+Check that the "AT Mode" switch on the Bluetooth module is OFF and that the Rover battery pack is turned on.
 * ![](img/bluetooth5.PNG)
 * ![](img/bluetooth6.PNG)